TituxMetal/sample-project/apps/web/README.md

 # Web Application

-A modern frontend built with Astro and React, featuring server-side rendering and JWT authentication.
+A modern frontend built with Astro and React, featuring server-side rendering and Better Auth authentication.

 ## Architecture Overview